sunskyXX/Rosetta/README.md

 # Rosseta
 The Experiemental code for Rosseta

--As there is huge traffic for all our experiments (~70 GB) and the related privacy issues, we upload the partial traffic in Github that can still reproduce similar results by running the test on a small scale.
+As there is huge traffic for all our experiments (~70 GB) and the related privacy issues, we upload the partial traffic in Github that can still reproduce similar results by running the test on a small scale.
 Researchers can also contact us via <moonight_flicker@outlook.com> to download the whole pcap files after they sign the agreement on preventing data misusing and privacy leakage.

 Note: